Cherry Shrimp (Neocaridina) Gender Identification: A Comprehensive Guide

 However, there are a few limitations to this approach:

-1. Under a stressful condition, the females can lose color.
-It is quite normal.
-So, if the shrimps are stressed, you can’t rely on this method.
+- Under stressful conditions, females can lose color.
+This is quite normal.
+However, if the shrimp are stressed, you can’t rely on this method.

-2. This method is not applicable to all the shrimp grades.
-If you have higher grades cherry shrimps mixed with lower grades, such as Painted fire red shrimps with low-grade cherry shrimps, then this method will not work.
-Because, a higher grade male shrimp will definitely have a brighter color than a lower grade female shrimp.
+- This method is not applicable to all shrimp grades.
+If you have higher-grade cherry shrimp mixed with lower-grade shrimp, such as Painted fire red shrimp mixed with low-grade cherry shrimp, then this method will not work.
+A higher-grade male shrimp will definitely have a brighter color than a lower-grade female shrimp.

-I’ll recommend to not rely on this method 100%.
+I recommend not relying on this method 100%.
 Along with this method, check with a couple of others mentioned in the article to confirm the gender of the shrimp.

 Female cherry shrimps have a rounder and bigger belly